 To use Traffic-Aware Cruise Control, you must be driving at least 18 mph (30 km/h), unless a vehicle is detected ahead of you.
-If a vehicle is detected ahead of you, you can use Traffic-Aware Cruise Control at any speed, even when stationary, provided Model S is at least 5 feet (150 cm) behind the detected vehicle.
+If a vehicle is detected ahead of you, you can use Traffic-Aware Cruise Control at any speed, even when stationary, provided Model 3 is at least 5 feet (150 cm) behind the detected vehicle.

-When Traffic-Aware Cruise Control is available but is not actively cruising at a specified set speed, the instrument panel displays a gray speedometer icon on the left side of your current driving speed.
-The number shown in gray is the speed limit that is being determined by Speed Assist (see Controlling Speed Assist on page 105).
+When Traffic-Aware Cruise Control is available but is not actively cruising at a specified set speed, the touchscreen displays a gray speedometer icon below your current driving speed.
+The number shown in gray is your current driving speed. or the speed limit that is being determined by Speed Assist (see Controlling Speed Assist on page 89), whichever is greater.
+If you engage Traffic-Aware Cruise Control, this is the cruising speed that will be set.